brentp/peddy/README.md

-By looking for the frequency of heterozygotes in the not PAR regions of the X chromosome, we can determine gender from a VCF:
+By looking for the frequency of heterozygotes in the not PAR regions of the X chromosome, we can determine sex from a VCF:

 ```Python
 >>> from peddy import Ped